 Ice Age Trail run

-Woltering doesn’t have any other FKTs to his name, but the Ice Age Trail is an impressive one to own.
-He started on June 1 on the Minnesota-Wisconsin border and finished on June 22 on the other side of Wisconsin near Green Bay.
-He averaged more than 50 miles each day, and for the grand finale of his run, he covered 251K in 31 hours, averaging a pace of 7:27 per kilometre, before crossing the finish line.
+Woltering started his run on June 1 on the Minnesota-Wisconsin border and finished on June 22 on the other side of Wisconsin near Green Bay, averaging more than 50 miles each day.
+For the grand finale of his run, he covered 251K in 31 hours, averaging a pace of 7:27 per kilometre, before crossing the finish line.